Atlantic hurricane season 2017: What you should know

 What are the 2017 Atlantic tropical cyclone names?

 Arlene, Bret, Cindy, Don, and Emily have all been used for tropical storms.
-Aside from Harvey, there were two other hurricanes for the 2017 season: Franklin and Gert.
+Aside from Harvey, three names have been used for hurricanes for the 2017 season: Franklin, Gert and Irma.

 What should you do to prepare for a storm?

-On NOAA's website in May, Acting Federal Emergency Management Agency (FEMA) Administrator Robert Fenton advised several measures.
+Acting Federal Emergency Management Agency (FEMA) Administrator Robert Fenton has advised several measures.

 "Have a family discussion about what you will do, where you will go and how you will communicate with each other when a storm threatens; Know your evacuation route; tune into your local news or download the FEMA app to get alerts, and finally – listen to local authorities as a storm approaches," he said.